 Bedrooms in Casa Loma

 The beautiful Casa Loma castle transports the visitors back in time.
 Visitors are allowed to wander around the castle by themselves around the vast corridors and the 98 fully furnished rooms that the castle holds.
-With its secret passageways, grand staircase, 800-foot tunnel, and the breathtaking 5 acre garden, visitors have no choice but to think that they have landed in a different century altogether.
+With its secret passageways, grand staircase, an 800-foot tunnel, and the breathtaking 5-acre garden, visitors have no choice but to think that they have landed in a different century altogether.

-The castle is open from 9.30 a.m. till 5.00. p.m. on all days except Christmas day when it is closed and Christmas eve when it closes at 1.00 p.m.
-The adults’ admission ticket rate is $20.55, for senior citizens and youth between 14 and 17 years it is $14.63 and for children it is $11.32.
+The castle is open from 9.30 a.m. till 5.00. p.m. on all days except Christmas day when it is closed and Christmas Eve when it closes at 1.00 p.m.
+The adults’ admission ticket rate is $20.55, for senior citizens and youth between 14 and 17 years it is $14.63 and for children, it is $11.32.
 Parking rates are applicable too.
-The admission tickets can also be purchased online.
+Admission tickets can also be purchased online.
 Apart from touring the castle, the ticket also allows the visitor to watch ‘Pellatt Newsreel: The Man Who Built Casa Loma’ which is a docudrama featuring the life of Sir Henry Pellatt.

-The main Floor of the castle consists of the Great Hall, library, Sir Henry’s study, serving room, dining room, the conservatory, peacock alley, smoking room, billiards room and Oak room.
+The Main Floor of the castle consists of the Great Hall, library, Sir Henry’s study, serving room, dining room, conservatory, peacock alley, smoking room, billiards room, and Oak room.
 The second floor houses Sir Henry’s suite and bathroom, Lady Pellatt’s suite and bathroom, Windsor room, guest suite, Girl Guides Exhibit and Round room.

 The third floor of Casa Loma houses the regimental museum of The Queen’s Own Rifles of Canada.
 It also has the Austin room, the Kiwanis room, the garden room, servants’ room as well as the stairs to the towers.
 The basement houses a gift shop, the castle café, wine cellar and a tunnel to the hunting lodge and stables.